Pentasis/ultima_loca_1/README.md

 # Ultima Loca

-This generator will create well-defined mountain ranges with very flat areas inbetween.
+This generator enables (mixed !) narrow & wide rivers and well-defined mountain ranges with very flat areas inbetween.

 It is still WIP but functional and safe to use.

-The reason I made this was because I found the vanilla generator and other modded generators didn't create very scenic maps because the transitions between highland and lowland was too gradual & 'bumpy' for my taste.
+The reason I made this was because I found the vanilla generator and other modded generators didn't create very scenic and practical maps because the transitions between highland and lowland was too gradual & 'bumpy' for my taste.
 Also, I wanted to have more control over rivers; especially their widths.

 ## Mountains
-- Higher mountains (upto about 1100m) with a more distinct transition between flatland and mountain ranges.
+- Higher mountains (upto about 1500m) with a more distinct transition between flatland and cliffs.
 - If you enable snow tops in the mod settings (on by default) mountain tops will be covered in snow above ~750m.
+- NOTE: Mountain density is a fickle setting which seems to depend (internally) on the map seed.
+Esp. if you set the maximum mountain height to maximum.
+(I'm still finetuning this).

 ## Rivers
 - Rivers can be much narrower and wider than in vanilla.
 (Keep in mind that ships cannot navigate very narrow rivers.)